FarronF/limerick-council-meetings/meetings/2017/05/17-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Municipal District of Adare-Rathkeale - 11th April 2017.md

 Members noted the importance of maintaining the costal infrastructure and stressed the need

-to make annual applications to the Department for any funding available in this regard.--- 4
+to make annual applications to the Department for any funding available in this regard.
+---
+4

 Members expressed disappointment that the Minister had not allocated funding to the repair